Search for a rare disease

 - MedDRA: -

-Neonates and infants often appear normal at birth as the disease does not usually present until the ages of 5 months to 2 years.
-The onset of symptoms usually occurs in the form of a ketoacidotic crisis, most often brought on by stress, fasting, increased dietary protein intake, acute illness and/or infections (i.e. gastroenteritis).
+Children often appear normal at birth with disease presentation typically between the ages of 5 months to 2 years; however, presentation may occur anywhere between birth and childhood.
+The onset of symptoms usually occurs in the form of a ketoacidotic crisis, most often brought on by stress, fasting, acute illness and/or infections (i.e. gastroenteritis), and rarely by increased dietary protein intake.
 An acetone or fruity odor on the breath often signals ketoacidosis.
 These episodes are associated with vomiting, dyspnea, lethargy and unconsciousness, and can lead to coma and death if not treated.
 Neurological sequelae (such as developmental delay) following severe episodes are common.
-Rarely, patients present with signs of metabolic encephalopathy (hypotonia, dysarthria, cholea, developmental delay).
-The occurrence of developmental delay or neurological manifestations before a first ketoacidotic crisis, however, is very rare.
+Rarely, patients present with signs of metabolic encephalopathy (hypotonia, dysarthria, chorea, developmental delay).
+The occurrence of developmental delay or neurological manifestations before a first ketoacidotic crisis, however, is rare.
 The frequency of episodes decreases with age, eventually stopping before adolescence.
 In between episodes, patients are often asymptomatic.

-The differential diagnosis includes sepsis, other organic acidurias such as HSD10 disease and succinyl-CoA:3-ketoacid CoA transferase deficiency (see these terms), other conditions that cause ketoacidosis in childhood, and glycogen storage disease due to glycogen synthase deficiency (see this term).
+The differential diagnosis includes sepsis, other organic acidurias, HSD10 disease and succinyl-CoA:3-ketoacid CoA transferase deficiency, and other conditions that cause ketoacidosis in childhood.

-Prenatal testing is possible in families with a known disease causing mutation by mutation analysis or enzyme activity assays using cultured amniocytes.
+In families with a known disease causing mutation, prenatal testing is possible by molecular genetic testing or enzyme activity assays using cultured amniocytes.

 Management and treatment

 During a ketoacidotic crisis, intravenous fluids with glucose and electrolytes should be administered immediately.
-Bicarbonate (initially as 1mmol/kg over 10 minutes followed by continuous infusion) should equally be given to treat acidosis.
+Bicarbonate (initially as 1mmol/kg over 10 minutes followed by continuous infusion) should be given to treat acidosis.
 Carnitine supplementation may be helpful.
 Dialysis is effective but usually not necessary.
 Unconscious patients and those with severe dyspnea may require mechanical ventilation.
-Long-term management involves avoidance of fasting (and IV glucose in cases of fever or vomiting) and, in children, a mildly restricted protein intake (1.5-2g/kg/day), avoidance of fat-rich (ketogenic) diet, and L-carnitine therapy in those with low carnitine levels.
+Long-term management involves avoidance of fasting (and intravenous glucose in cases of fever or vomiting) and, in children, a mildly restricted protein intake (1.5-2g/kg/day), avoidance of fat-rich (ketogenic) diet, and L-carnitine therapy in those with low carnitine levels.
+Avoidance of isoleucine overload might prevent neurological complications, but currently there is no evidence to support this.

 The prognosis is often good if detected early and treated properly so as to prevent ketoacidotic attacks.